MailChimp Domain Authentication Guide

 Log in to Cloudflare and access the DNS section.

 Create a CNAME record for DKIM.

 - Choose CNAME from the first drop-down menu;

 - In the Name field, copy the domain key from MailChimp and add it there.
 It looks like this:

 - In the Domain name field, add the DKIM value, which is

 - Click on the cloud icon to make it gray.
 Otherwise, you’ll get an error, and it won’t work;

 Note that the

-.yourdomain.com part from your domain key won’t show after you add the record, but don’t worry, it’s still there.
-Cloudflare just hides it, it doesn’t remove it.
+.yourdomain.com a part of your domain key won’t show after you add the record but don’t worry.
+It’s still there.
+Cloudflare hides it.
+It doesn’t remove it.

-If you’re using G Suite, I assume that you have already set up an SPF record for it.
-If not, you should really do it!
+If you’re using G Suite, I assume you have already set up an SPF record.
+If not, you should do it!
 Here’s the guide.